openfl/OpenFLDevelopersGuide/sockets/README.md

 *   Revoked—the issuing certificate authority has revoked the certificate.
 *   Trusted—the certificate is valid and trusted.
 A SecureSocket object can only connect to a server that uses a valid, trusted certificate.
 *   Unknown—the SecureSocket object has not validated the certificate yet.
 The serverCertificateStatus property has this status value before you call connect() and before either a connect or an ioError event is dispatched.
-*   Untrusted signers—the certificate does not “chain” to a trusted root certificate in the trust store of the client computer.
+*   Untrusted signers—the certificate does not "chain" to a trusted root certificate in the trust store of the client computer.

 Communicating with a SecureSocket object requires a server that uses a secure protocol and has a valid, trusted certificate.
 In other respects, using a SecureSocket object is the same as using a Socket object.